Connect to ClickHouse (Beta)

 User requirements

-- You must be assigned the Admin account type.
+- You must be assigned the Admin account type or an account type with the Manage connections feature permission enabled.

 - Your ClickHouse version should be actively supported by ClickHouse (